-The recent Covid lockdowns have left our children somewhat isolated indoors, their play virtual on Playstations, Netflix and the like.
-Books, colouring and board games also helped while away the time.
+The recent Covid lockdowns left our children and grandchildren somewhat isolated indoors, their play virtual on Playstations, Netflix and the like.
+Books, colouring and board games also helped while away the time in between home school sessions.
 The one trip out for exercise each day meant a walk to the park or perhaps a family bike ride.

 This sad state of affairs led many of us to think back to our own childhoods and how very different they were.